How to Freeze Cookies and Dough

 How long can I freeze cookie dough?

 Cookie dough can be frozen up to three months if stored correctly.
 Make sure you label each package of frozen dough with cookie type and date frozen.
-(Use our free printable freezer labels to help you keep track of what's what.)

 How should I thaw frozen cookie dough?

 Disks: For cookie-dough disks, unwrap one and place on a lightly floured surface to start rolling out.
 Let stand 30 minutes to soften.
-Put remaining batches of the dough in the refrigerator until ready to use.
+Put remaining batches of dough in refrigerator until ready to use.

 Drop Cookie Dough: For raw drop cookies, immediately transfer frozen balls to a baking sheet.
 Let stand 15 minutes to thaw.
 Then bake as the recipe directs.